Plastic & Reconstructive Surgery EMR Software

 Document Management – The volume of forms that go through plastic surgery practices is staggering.
 There are consent forms, preoperative instruction, postoperative instruction, and many more.
 Electronic Health Records (EHR) software should be robust enough to store and manage all these forms in patient files.

-Workflow Management – If you work in a Plastic Surgery practice, you need to deal with recording and storing large volumes of data.
+Workflow Management – Plastic surgery practices often need to record and store large volumes of data.
 The EHR software should be able to manage, document, and maintain all the plastic & reconstructive surgery-related workflows.
 This helps the physicians have a better understanding of the condition of the patient and helps them make the right decisions at the right times.

 Image Management – To track patient progress and the changes made by reconstructive surgery, EMR software should have the capability to import images and store them in patient files.
 These can then be used to overlay photos for before-and-after viewing and allow physician footnotes.
 Many software systems include mobile support and will let users take photos from an iPad or other tablets that can be automatically attached to the patient records.